Einstein Manifolds As Yang-Mills Instantons: Einstein manifolds and Yang-Mills instantons

 where a symmetric expression was taken in spite of the relation \eq{bian-coeff}.
 After all, the Einstein tensor $G_{AB} \equiv R_{AB} - \frac{1}{2} R \delta_{AB}$ has 10 independent components given by

-Note that the Einstein equation \eq{einstein-equation} can be recast as the form $R_{AB} = \Lambda \delta_{AB}$ where $\Lambda$ is a cosmological constant.
-Therefore the condition for an Einstein manifold can easily be read off from Eq. \eq{dec-ricci} and the result is given by
+Note that the Einstein equation \eq{einstein-equation} can be recast in the form $R_{AB} = \Lambda \delta_{AB}$ where $\Lambda$ is a cosmological constant.
+Therefore the Einstein condition can easily be read off from Eq. \eq{dec-ricci} and the result is given by

 Therefore, the curvature tensor for an Einstein manifold reduces to